Dan Brown Origin locations: Barcelona sites, elements and landscapes

 Sagrada Familia Basilica.
 In Chapter 65, Ambra and Langdon head to the Sagrada Familia by helicopter (I don’t think there is enough room for a helicopter to safely land in its grounds, specially without being noticed by the many families that live in apartment buildings with their many windows and balconies facing to it just accross the street – but OK, it’ll stop being a pain in the neck, lol).
 Father Joaquim Beña joins them there.
 And yes, there is an old priest who has devoted his entire life to the building but his true name is Lluís Bonet i Armengol, son to one of the past chief architects that continued Gaudi’s work after he passed away, after whom he was named: Lluís Bonet i Garí.
 And brother to another chief architect that just retired in 2012: Jordi Bonet i Armengol.
 Both Father Bonet and Mr. Bonet, the architect, can often be seen inside the Sagrada Familia church showing around friends and personal guests – and I’m always so excited to point them out to my own clients if we cross them in our tours!
 As explained in Origin, the Sagrada Familia has three façades: Nativity, Passion and Glory – but visitors today will be disappointed to see that the Glory one isn’t finished (barely started, to be exact) and the demons, sins, virtues and paradise that will be one day decorating what will one day be the main entrance of the basilica are still missing by now.
 There is indeed a crypt as large as a regular church hidden beneath the altar of the basilica.
 It can be accessed from the interior of it as well – but just if you have the key, as that access is usually closed and church goers must use a direct entrance from the street that’s only open during worship hours.
 And yes, Gaudi is buried there but not as close to any of the staircases: you need to walk all around the arched gallery of chapels to find him laying in the very last of them.
 As for the main basilica, it is even more outstanding in daytime than it can be described by words.
 The columns were designed to look like a giant forest made of stone, and at night instead it makes you feel like you are lost in a dark forest.
 And the baldaquin looks like a parachute… but it’s too long to explain here (I explain it in my tours!).
 As for the stairs where they escape from Admiral Avila… it’s quite dramatic to christen them the “infamously treacherous spiral staircase” as in Chapter 74 and consider them deadly… And no one that is familiar with them would ever chose them as the safe way to escape a killer (seriously!
 Father Bonet would have known better!
 He’d take them back to the crypt and let them out through the street door!).
 But they are indeed steep and claustrophobic, and it’s scary to look down through the hole in the middle.
 By the way, I’m not sure there’s really enough room for a full sized human body to fall through it… But who cares?
 It’s an adrenaline-filled part of the story!

-But wait!
-There is more!
-What about the church that houses Winston, Edmond’s supercomputer?
+AND BONUS!
+Where is the church that houses Winston, Edmond’s supercomputer?
 Share this post using the buttons below to discover it:

 Torre Girona.
 Not everything in the Barcelona of Dan Brown are Gaudi sites.
 And I must admit I was again fooled here: When they finally figure out they need to head towards the FC Barcelona Stadium somewhere related to a university I got excited: another Gaudi site! the Dragon Gate of the Finca Güell in Pedralbes!
 But I was wrong, Winston wasn’t in the Pavilions designed by Gaudi as horse stables now owned by the Politecnical University of Barcelona, but a bit further away.
 Torre Girona was the private mansion of Manuel Girona, banker and major of Barcelona in the late 1800’s, nowadays headquarters of the rector of the Politecnical University.
 It is true that the desecrated private chapel of the mansion houses the Marenostrum: one of the most powerful supercomputers in the world, and as you can see in the pictures available online, there seems to be enough room on top of it for the second floor that in the book would have hosted Edmond’s computer and office.